Wouldn’t you love to say goodbye to your glasses or contact lenses for good with a fast, effective, and minimally invasive procedure?

 SMILE (SMall Incision Lenticule Extraction) is a minimally invasive, flapless, keyhole laser eye surgery with higher accuracy, lower risk and better recovery compared to previous generations of laser eye surgery.

 The key advancement is in the laser technology.
 The Zeiss femtosecond laser can deliver incisive pulses directly to a focal point inside the cornea.
 The laser energy does not cause collateral injury before or after the focal point.
-Typical laser treatment time is 25 seconds regardless of the correction required.
-There have been over a million successful procedures performed around the world.
-We are proud to be one of the FIRST clinics to offer SMILE Laser eye surgery in Sydney since 2018.

 Internal Lenticule creation

 A thin lenticule is created internally inside the intact cornea by the laser.
 A very small 2.5mm surface laser incision is then made to allow access to this internal lenticle.

 The lenticule is removed through the incision with minimal disruption to the corneal biomechanics.

 Removing the lenticule changes the shape of the cornea, thereby achieving the desired refractive correction.

 Patients typically recover very quickly after SMILE surgery, as the procedure is minimally invasive.
 After the treatment you’ll be taken to the recovery room for about 30 mins, in order to allow your eyes to adjust.
 While most patients can see well as soon as the next day, it typically takes approximately 3 weeks for your vision to fully stabilise.